🌙

 Do.
 React.
 Now.

 Procrastination isn't laziness — it's fear wearing a comfortable mask.
-The antidote isn't motivation, it's action.
-Don't wait for the right moment.
-React to the impulse.
-Start now.
-Adjust later.
+The antidote is action.

 11